Joaoasbittencourt/groupar/README.md

 # groupar
-Mobile android application to group work
+Mobile android app to manage people tasks on projects